SebastianRzk/Looksyk/docs/installation.md

 ### Arch Linux / AUR

 You can install Looksyk from the AUR.
-The package is called `looksyk-desktop-git` (currently work in progress).
+The package is called `looksyk-desktop` (currently work in progress).

 You can run the application with the command `looksyk`.

 ### Arch Linux / PKGBUILD

 You can build the application with the PKGBUILD.
-Run `makepkg` and install the package with `pacman -U ./looksyk-desktop-git-<version>.tar.zst`.
+Run `makepkg` and install the package with `pacman -U ./looksyk-desktop-<version>.tar.zst`.

 You can run the application with the command `looksyk`.